jawebada/cookiecutter-minecraft-bedrock-docker/README.md

   - operator_name: the Minecraft name of your server's operator
   - operator_xuid: the XUID of your server's operator
   - published_udp_port: the UDP port that will be published on your docker swarm node
-  - docker_context: the name of the docker context you just created
+  - docker_context: the name of the docker context for your docker swarm node
   - registry_prefix: this is either your Docker Hub user name or *hostname:port* for your private registry
 * `cd your-configuration-directory`
 * Download the [latest bedrock server software for ubuntu](https://www.minecraft.net/en-us/download/server/bedrock/) and save it in your configuration directory